CREATE Methods Group

 - Promote use of the guidance and tools developed to Aboriginal and Torres Strait Islander health practitioners and researchers through capacity strengthening initiatives.

-To develop an instrument that appraises the ethical and methodological quality of research conducted with Aboriginal and Torres Strait Islander peoples from an Aboriginal and Torres Strait Islander perspective.
+To develop a critical appraisal tool that appraises the ethical and methodological quality of research conducted with Aboriginal and Torres Strait Islander peoples from an Aboriginal and Torres Strait Islander perspective.

-The instrument is designed to be use used in conjunction with existing critical appraisal tools.
+The tool is designed to be used in conjunction with existing critical appraisal tools.